dao-v/dao-v.github.io/README.md

 However, since the project is not finished, a summary and sample of the project is [provided](https://github.com/dao-v/Stock_Predictions). <br>

-For the next project, I hope to be able to predict viral evolution (genetic drift) that can create viable and pathogenic viruses, as well as unviable viruses and determine the reason as to why the evolution is unviable.
+For the next project, I hope to be able to predict viral evolution (genetic drift) that can create viable and pathogenic viruses, as well as unviable viruses and determine the reason as to why the evolution is favorable or unfavorable.

 ## About Me!